BenRoecker/BenRoecker/README.md

 - 👋 Hi, I’m @BenRoecker
 - 👀 I’m interested in Virtual and augmented reality.
 - 🌱 I’m currently working with unreal engine for VR app with OpenXR and Unity for VR.
-- 💞️ I’m looking to collaborate on Needle.tools project, Vr project with Unreal Engine and/or Unity.
+- 💞️ Vr project with Unreal Engine and/or Unity and/or Lovr.
 - 📫 How to reach me : benjamin.roecker@lecnam.net.

 <!---